abhisrkckl/Vela.jl/docs/src/timing-model.md

 WidebandTOACorrection
 ```

-The following methods extract some of the intermediate -corrected quantities of interest.
+The following methods extract some of the intermediate-corrected quantities of interest.
 ```@docs
 corrected_toa_value
 doppler_corrected_observing_frequency
 doppler_shifted_spin_frequency
 scaled_toa_error_sqr
 scaled_dm_error_sqr
+phase_residual
+dm_residual
 ```

 There are three types of `Component`s as shown below based on what type of corrections they